darray-queens/FEC_D-ARRAY_QUEENS/README.md

 ## Usage

-Pixel Pouch is run on the designated port.
+Project Atelier is run on the designated port.
 It can also be accessed utilizing localhost:PORT directly in the browser.

 Run linter: `npm run lint `